Search

 And don’t be afraid to experiment with different kinds of drums, such as electronic drums.
 The more you experiment, the more you’ll learn about what kinds of sounds you like best.

 Drumming is a great way to have a lot of fun.
 So don’t be afraid to get started in a fun way.
 You can get started here at the Drum Coach website through the articles I have linked to.
 Along with the various recommendations and resources I provide.
+These articles are a great answer to the “how to get into drumming” question.
 Then with a little practice, you’ll be rockin’ out in no time!

 But before you go, tell us in the comments what kind of drumming you would like to play and why.
 Sharing your enthusiasm with a beginner on the fence right now.
 Could be the beginning of a great drumming career for someone else.
 As well as yourself.
 So I will repeat what I said, don’t be afraid to get started.